COILLTE PRIVACY POLICY (last revised January 2026)

 Where you have requested the erasure of your personal data, we will inform recipients to whom that personal data have been disclosed, unless this proves impossible or involves disproportionate effort.
 We will also inform you about those recipients if you request it.

-Right to complain to the DPC
+5.9 Right to complain

 If you post or send content which may reasonably be deemed to be offensive, inappropriate or objectionable anywhere on the website or otherwise engage in any disruptive behaviour on any of our websites, we may remove such content.